-Healthy is when you eat slowly and mindfully enough to enjoy your food thoroughly.
+When you eat slowly and mindfully enough to enjoy your food thoroughly.

-Healthy is when you eat because you’re hungry, and don’t eat when you’re not.
+Healthy is when you eat because you’re hungry and don’t eat when you’re not.

-Healthy is the ability to know when you’re full, and stop eating until you become hungry again.
+Healthy is the ability to know when you’re full and stop eating until you become hungry again.

 I will add here that if you are prone to overeating, portion control can be helpful.
 Many people can rewire their neural circuits and (re)learn to listen to, differentiate, and understand their body’s hunger signals.
 Learning to honor these signals is also necessary on the other end of the spectrum, with eating disorders.

-Talk to your health-care practitioner if you find you have difficulty knowing when you’re hungry or full.
+Talk to your healthcare practitioner if you find you have difficulty knowing when you’re hungry or full.

 Healthy is when you know what foods are good for you, and you eat those predominantly.